 - Helps prevent artery damage caused by high levels of LDL cholesterol (the "bad" cholesterol)

-- May improve the function of the layer of cells that line your blood vessels
+- May improve the function of the layer of cells that line the blood vessels

-The potential heart-healthy benefits of red wine and other alcoholic drinks look promising.
+The potential heart-healthy benefits of red wine and other alcoholic drinks continue to be studied.
 Those who drink moderate amounts of alcohol, including red wine, seem to have a lower risk of heart disease.

 However, it's important to understand that studies comparing moderate drinkers to nondrinkers might overestimate the benefits of moderate drinking because nondrinkers might already have health problems.

-More research is needed before we know whether red wine is better for your heart than other forms of alcohol, such as beer or spirits.
+More research is needed before we know whether red wine is better for the heart than other forms of alcohol, such as beer or spirits.

 The American Heart Association and National Heart, Lung, and Blood Institute don't recommend that you start drinking alcohol just to prevent heart disease.
 Alcohol can be addictive and can cause or worsen other health problems.

-Drinking too much alcohol increases your risk of:
+Drinking too much alcohol increases the risk of:

 - Heart failure